bigtreeyanger/presence_detection_cnn/README.md

     apply signal processing steps to CSI images, prepare data for CNN
 3. ```./data_learing.py -m 1 ```

-    trained a name and save it as conf.model_name:
+    obtain a CNN model and save it as conf.model_name:

 ## How to test